yifanpeng-study/ace592_finalProject/README.md

 ### ACE592 SAE final project - 2021 Spring
 ### Chang Cai (ACE), Yuqing Han (ECON) and Yifan Peng (ACE)

 **Description**: This repository contains all the scripts that are necessary to replicate the analysis.
 All data used for this analysis are public accessible.
-The replication files are sufficient for fully replicating our work.
+Except for the seven-day restriction of Twitter standard APT, the replication files are sufficient for fully replicating our work.

 ### Brief guide to scripts inside "code":
 - **`1_batchScraping.ipynb`**:  Extract historical tweets via Twitter API based on search terms such as "Bitcoin" and store the output in a csv file.